Fort Drum: Demographics

 There were 2,253 households, of which 75.3% had children under the age of 18 living with them, 91.9% were married couples living together, 4.3% had a female householder with no husband present, and 2.2% were non-families.
 Of all households, 2.0% were made up of individuals, and none had someone living alone who was 65 years of age or older.
 The average household size was 3.33 and the average family size was 3.36.

 In the CDP, the population was spread out, with 24.9% under the age of 18, 37.5% from 18 to 24, 36.0% from 25 to 44, 1.5% from 45 to 64, and 0.1% who were 65 years of age or older.
 The median age was 22 years.
 For every 100 females, there were 186.9 males.
 For every 100 females age 18 and over, there were 235.4 males.

 The median income for a household in the CDP was $31,699, and the median income for a family was $31,202.
 Males had a median income of $19,779 versus $19,401 for females.
 The per capita income for the CDP was $13,395.
 About 6.3% of families and 6.2% of the population were below the poverty line, including 6.8% of those under age 18 and none of those age 65 or over.

 Employment and housing

 Fort Drum is made up of 107265 acres.
 There are both on-post and off-post jobs and housing associated with the installation.
 Civilian job opportunities include day care providers, school teachers, nurses, and custodial workers.
 There is also a Teen-In-Hire program that helps teens in school obtain jobs.

 While housing can be difficult to obtain on-post due to the number of families moving to the area, families are able to stay temporarily at the Fort Drum Inn, cottages, guest house, cabins, or the LeRay Mansion, which all are under the care of Fort Drum Lodging.
 Soldiers and/or their dependents may also stay at one of many hotels surrounding Fort Drum.

 Education

+The Fort Drum CDP is divided between the Carthage Central School District and the Indian River Central School District.
+Some areas on Fort Drum are not within any school district.
+Fort Drum sends K-12 students in Richard Hills Housing Community to the Carthage school district, and residents of Adirondack Creek, Crescent Woods, and Monument Ridge housing to the Indian River district.